Healthy Habits and How They Shape Our Lives | Calgary Psychology Support | Creative Sky Psychology

 Transforming Negative Habits

-Identify the trigger (cue): Notice what prompts the habit (stress, boredom, environment).
+Identify the trigger (cue).
+Notice what prompts the habit (stress, boredom, time of day, environment).

-Reward yourself: Reinforce the positive change so your brain associates it with satisfaction.
+Reward yourself.
+Reinforce the positive change so your brain associates it with satisfaction and pride.

 Maintaining Good Habits

 Once a positive habit is in place, the focus shifts to keeping it strong.
-You can:
+Consistency and flexibility go hand in hand—habits thrive when we practice them regularly but forgive ourselves when life gets busy.

 Tips for Building Healthy Habits

-Set a clear goal: Be specific about what you want to do and how often.
+Set a clear goal.
+Be specific about what you want to do and how often.
+Instead of “I’ll exercise more,” try “I’ll walk for 15 minutes after lunch three days a week.”

-Lean on social support: Surround yourself with people who encourage your growth.
+Lean on support.
+Surround yourself with people who encourage your growth—friends, family, or a therapist.

 Final Thoughts